navidfaridi/Pargoon.Core/src/Pargoon.Extensions.Linq/readme.md

 ---

-With `Pargoon.Extensions.Linq`, you can build more dynamic and flexible LINQ queries, improving both the readability and maintainability of your code.
+With `Pargoon.Extensions.Linq`, you can build dynamic and flexible LINQ queries that improve the readability and maintainability of your code.